Find the Mistake

 - If the mistakes are insignificant in the aggregate, Employer B can correct beyond the two-year correction period for significant errors.
 Whether a mistake is insignificant depends on all facts and circumstances.

 Correction is the same as under Self-Correction Program.
 If the plan is not under audit, Employer B makes a VCP submission per Revenue Procedure 2019-19 via the Pay.gov website following the instructions in Section 11.
 When making the submission, Employer B should consider using the model documents set forth in the Form 14568 series (i.e. Form 14568 and custom narrative attachments to describe the failure and how it’s going to be corrected.
 User fees for VCP submissions are generally based on the amount of plan assets.

 Audit Closing Agreement Program:

-Under Audit CAP, correction is the same as under "Corrective action."
+Under Audit CAP, correction is the same as under SCP or VCP.
 Employer B and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction.
 The sanction under Audit CAP is based on facts and circumstances, as discussed in Section 14 of Revenue Procedure 2019-19.